XAML Hot Reload for Xamarin.Forms

-If you're writing a WPF or UWP app, see XAML Hot Reload for UWP and WPF.
+If you're writing a native UWP or WPF app, not using Xamarin.Forms, see XAML Hot Reload for UWP and WPF.

 Enable XAML Hot Reload for Xamarin.Forms

 If you are starting from a template, XAML Hot Reload is on by default and the project is configured to work with no additional setup.
-Debug your app on an Android or iOS emulator, simulator, or physical device, change your XAML, and save your file to trigger a XAML Hot Reload.
+Debug your Android, iOS, or UWP app on an emulator or physical device and change your XAML to trigger a XAML Hot Reload.

 If you're working from an existing Xamarin.Forms solution, no additional installation is required to use XAML Hot Reload, but you might have to double check your configuration to ensure the best experience.
 First, enable it in your IDE settings:

-- On Windows, check the Enable Xamarin Hot Reload checkbox at Tools > Options > Xamarin > Hot Reload.
+- On Windows, check the Enable XAML Hot Reload checkbox (and the required platforms) at Tools > Options > Debugging > Hot Reload.

 - On Mac, check the Enable Xamarin Hot Reload checkbox at Visual Studio > Preferences > Tools for Xamarin > XAML Hot Reload.

-- In earlier versions of Visual Studio for Mac, the menu is at Visual Studio > Preferences > Projects > Xamarin Hot Reload.
+- In earlier versions of Visual Studio for Mac, the checkbox is at Visual Studio > Preferences > Projects > Xamarin Hot Reload.